 It is important for older workers to have the option to work beyond the traditional retirement age.
 Longer work lives contribute not only to current financial well-being but also to economic security in retirement.

 Significant barriers to hiring and retaining older workers exist.
 Among them is the persistence of blatant or subtle age discrimination.
-It can include such practices as excluding older applicants from recruiting activities, refusing to hire older applicants or promote older workers, targeting older workers in layoffs, curtailing their employee benefits, and limiting their training opportunities and job responsibilities.
+It can include excluding older applicants from recruiting activities, refusing to hire older applicants or promote older workers, targeting older workers in layoffs, curtailing their employee benefits, and limiting their training opportunities and job responsibilities.
 Employment discrimination due to disability is a particular challenge for older workers.
 They are more likely than younger workers to live with disabilities.

 Older workers need access to high-quality job search services and job training.
 Lifelong training and retraining opportunities can help to ensure that they remain competitive in a rapidly changing work environment.

-In recent years, more and more people are working in nontraditional arrangements.
+In recent years, more and more people have been working in nontraditional arrangements.
 Workers in these arrangements do not receive important benefits and protections available to regular employees.
 The absence of these benefits and protections makes it more difficult for workers to save for retirement.
 It also makes them more vulnerable to financial shocks.